Gazaris/py-ai/notes.md

 ## A* Search
 Like the Greedy Best-First Search, A* Search relies on heuristic function h(n) (estimated cost from the node to the goal), but also considers the distance g(n) (accrued cost) until current location.

-# NOTE TO SELF
-Do like in maze with queue instead of stack